APPLICATIONS FOR 2021/22 ENTRY ARE NOW OPEN

-The Economics Track is for those with a first degree specialising mainly in Economics of first or 2:i honours standard from a British university or the overseas equivalent.
-In addition, you should have achieved a good standard in undergraduate courses in Microeconomics, Macroeconomics and Econometrics/Economic Statistics at an intermediate level.
+For the Economics track, you must have, or expect to obtain, a degree specialising mainly in Economics that is of first or upper second class honours standard from a British university or the equivalent from an overseas university.
+This means you should have achieved a good standard in undergraduate courses in Microeconomics, Macroeconomics and Econometrics/Economic Statistics at an intermediate level.
 We also expect a good standard achieved in Mathematics taken at undergraduate level.

 Entry requirements (Science Track)

-The Science Track is for those with a first degree that is quantitative, i.e. primarily in a subject like Psychology, Sociology, Mathematics, Engineering, Physics, etc., and of first or 2:i honours standard from a British university or the overseas equivalent.
+The Science Track is for those with a first degree that is quantitative, i.e. primarily in a subject like Psychology, Sociology, Mathematics, Engineering, Physics, etc., and of first or 2:i honours standard, from a British university or the overseas equivalent.
 Students whose degree specialises primarily in Economics should consider applying for the Economics Track instead.
-Previous experience of psychology, behavioural science, or economics is not necessary.
+Previous experience of Psychology, Behavioural Science, or Economics is not necessary.

 You should be familiar with some of: elementary calculus, basic geometry, really basic knowledge of sets, functions like logarithms, exponentials, powers, probability and probability distributions.
 You don't need to know all of these things, but you should not be frightened about learning about them!
 Such a quantitative approach is a really great way to understand data from field studies and experiments, and big data sets and surveys.
 It's also a great way to formalise and think about ideas about how people behave and the aggregate consequences of this behaviour.